-Section 6.1 Applicability
+Section 6.1.
+Applicability

-An Administrative Subdivision Plan application may be filed instead of a Preliminary Plan under the following circumstances.
-The Planning Director reviews the necessary technical requirements of the Administrative Subdivision Plan under Section 4.3.
+The subdivider may file an administrative subdivision plan application instead of a preliminary plan under the following circumstances.
+The Director must review the necessary technical requirements of the administrative subdivision plan under Section 4.3.

-- A. Existing Places of Worship and Institutional Uses.
-A lot may be created for existing facilities such as: places of worship, private schools, country clubs, private institutions, and similar uses located on unplatted parcels, if: - 1.
-The applicable requirements for adequate public facilities, under Section 4.3.J, are satisfied before approval of the plat; - 2.
-Any required road dedications, or covenants for future dedications, are shown on the record plat; - 3.
-Plans for meeting forest conservation, stormwater management, and environmental protection requirements, if applicable, are established before approval of the plat; - 4.
-If located in a special protection area, all applicable special area protection requirements and guidelines are satisfied before approval of the plat; - 5.
-A landscaping and lighting plan including the parking lot layout is submitted for Planning Staff approval before approval of the plat; and - 6.
-If the property is the subject of an approved conditional use, all conditions of the conditional use approval remain in full force and effect. - B. Subdivision for Creation of Certain Residential Lots Located in the Agricultural Reserve (AR) Zone.
-Up to 5 lots for detached houses are permitted under these procedures in the AR zone, if: - Written approval for a proposed well and septic area must be received from the Department of Permitting Services before approval of the plat; - 2.
-Any required road dedications and public utility easements along the frontage of the proposed lots must be shown on the record plat, and the applicant must provide any required improvements; - 3.
-The requirements for adequate public facilities, under Section 4.3.J, are satisfied before approval of the plat; - 4.
-A covenant must be recorded for the unplatted balance of the tract noting that density and development rights have been used for the new lots.
-This covenant must be noted on the record plat for the lots;
+- A. Existing places of worship and institutional uses.
+The Board may approve a lot created for existing facilities such as: places of worship, private schools, country clubs, private institutions, and similar uses located on unplatted parcels, if: - 1. the applicable requirements for adequate public facilities under Section 4.3.J are satisfied before approval of the plat; - 2. any required road dedications, or covenants for future dedications, are shown on the record plat; - 3. requirements for meeting forest conservation, stormwater management, and environmental protection, if applicable, are satisfied before approval of the plat; - 4. it is located in a special protection area and all applicable special protection area requirements and guidelines are satisfied before approval of the plat; - 5. a landscaping and lighting plan including the parking lot layout is submitted for Planning Department Staff approval before approval of the plat; and - 6. the property is the subject of an approved conditional use and all conditions of the conditional use approval remain in full force. - B. Subdivision for creation of certain residential lots located in the Agricultural Reserve zone.
+Up to 5 lots for detached houses are permitted under these procedures in the AR zone if: - 1. written approval for a proposed well and septic area is received from the Department of Permitting Services before approval of the plat; - any required road dedications and public utility easements along the frontage of the proposed lots are shown on the record plat, and the applicant provides any required improvements; - 3. the requirements for adequate public facilities under Section 4.3.J are satisfied before approval of the plat; - 4. a covenant is recorded for the unplatted balance of the tract noting that density and development rights have been used for the new lots and noted on the record plat for the lots: